gavinhickford/theograph/README.md

 At the moment you will need to add at least two events for the theograph to render.
 Date needs to be entered in the format yyyy-mm-dd

-There is an imagemap file in the theograph\public\images called image_maps_small, which maps an image in the images folder to a type of event.
+There is an imagemap file in the theograph\public\images called image_maps_small.json, which maps an image in the images folder to a type of event.

 Once data is added, you should see a theograph at http://localhost:3000/theograph